-Your Keystoker hand fired cook stove is designed safe, efficient, and economical operation.
-It has been safety tested by Arnold Greene Testing Laboratory to ANSI UL standards.
+Your Keystone Hand Fired Stove is designed for safe, efficient, and economical operation.
+It has been safety tested by Arnold Greene Testing Laboratory to ANSI UL 1482 standards.
 With proper use and maintenance, you will enjoy many years of low cost heating comfort.

 Proper installation with clearances from combustibles to stove and stove pipe is critical for safety.
-Clearance from stove side to combustible is 24".
-Clearance from stove to rear is 24".
-Clearance refers to the distance of empty space between stove and any material that would burn.
+Clearance 16" from stove pipe in rear and 12" clearances on sides.
+Clearances refer to the distance of empty space between stove and any material that will burn.

-An approved protector or non-combustible pad must be placed under the stove; if stove is installed on a combustible surface the floor protector must extend 16" beyond front of stove and 8" beyond both sides and rear of stove.
+An approved protector or non-combustible pad must be placed under the stove if stove is installed on a combustible surface.
+The floor protector must extend 16" beyond front of stove and 8" beyond both sides and rear of stove.
 A carpet may not be left under floor protector.

-Keep furniture, curtains, drapes, papers, and all other combustibles a safe distance from stove.
+Keep furniture, curtains, drapes, papers, and any other combustible at a safe distance from stove.

-Contact your local building code officer about chimney inspection or any other ordinances restrictions.
+Contact your local building code officer about chimney inspection or any other ordinance restrictions.

-The stove may be placed closer to a wall if it is non combustible or if the wall is protected by a U.L. approved wall shield.
+The stove may be placed closer to a wall, if it is non-combustible or if wall if protected by a U.L. approved wall shield.